rachmorse/superagers/README.md

     - The scripts used to preprocesses the fMRI data used here are available in another [repository](https://github.com/rachmorse/fmri_preprocessing).

 ### structural_analysis
-- **Purpose:** These scripts use multishell mutitissue constrained spherical deconvolution to calculate white matter tracts using FSL, SPM, FreeSurfer and MRTrix and extract the structural connectivity matrices data using MRTrix.
+- **Purpose:** These scripts use Multi-Shell Multi-Tissue Constrained Spherical Deconvolution (MSMT-CSD) to calculate white matter tracts using FSL, SPM, FreeSurfer and MRTrix and extract the structural connectivity matrices data using MRTrix.
 - **Scripts:**
-    - `tractography_parallelized.py`:
+    - `tractography_parallelized.py`: Runs the complete tractography pipeline.
+It handles parallel processing of subjects to perform rigid-body coregistration (structural to diffusion), tissue response function estimation, FOD estimation using MSMT-CSD, and Anatomically-Constrained Tractography (ACT) with SIFT filtering to generate the final tractograms.
-        - `spm_coregister_parcellation`:
+        - Uses `spm_coregister_parcellation.m`: A MATLAB script used for the rigid-body coregistration step.
+It aligns the structural T1 and parcellation files to the diffusion b0 image using Normalized Mutual Information (NMI), modifying the NIfTI headers in-place.
     - `generate_structural_matrices.py`: Computes various structural connectivity matrices from the MRTrix data include all-to-all ROI and network specific matrices.
 Also, visualizes the matrices.
         - Uses functions from the script `compute_functional_connectivity.py`.
 - **Notes:**